gpiriou/opensea-plugin/README.md

 - Many interactions on the OpenSea platform require solely a signature from the Ledger device: Creating a collection, placing a bid, putting an item on sale, lowering said sale-price.

 ## Compilation

+*Note: The ethereum app should be on the "develop" branch.*

 To compile: `make DEBUG=10`